NaverCloudPlatform/terraform-provider-ncloud/docs/resources/network_acl.md

 * `id` - The ID of the Network ACL.
 * `network_acl_no` - The ID of the Network ACL.
 (It is the same result as `id`)
 * `is_default` - Whether is default or not by VPC creation.

+## Import

+Network ACL can be imported using the id, e.g.,

+$ terraform import ncloud_network_acl.my_nacl id